Aidondla Aidu: Cast

+Production

+K. U. Mohanan's segment was shot in the dry season in December and rain machines were used to simulate rain.

 Soundtrack

 A total of 5 music composers teamed up to score the music for this film containing 4 different short stories.
 While Sudhakar Bannanje was the sole lyric writer for all the songs except one, Yogesh wrote for one single song.
 The composers include Ousepachan, Vijay Prakash, Alphonse Joseph, Abhijith & Jyothi Balakrishnan and Balamurali most of whom are the Malayalam film music directors.
 The audio launch happened at Bangalore with eminent director T. S. Nagabharana as the chief guest.

+Reception

+A critic wrote that "These four stories within the main narrative succeed in different ways; the use of different cinematographers and one editor helps to give each story a separate feel.
+The songs in each story are well integrated into each part and work very well.
+There is much gentle comedy in the stories which grows out of the various relationships depicted".